Four NERC colleagues get royal recognition

 NERC media office

 1. NERC is the UK's main agency for funding and managing research, training and knowledge exchange in the environmental sciences.
 Our work covers the full range of atmospheric, Earth, biological, terrestrial and aquatic science, from the deep oceans to the upper atmosphere and from the poles to the equator.
 We coordinate some of the world's most exciting research projects, tackling major issues such as climate change, environmental influences on human health, the genetic make-up of life on Earth, and much more.
 NERC is a non-departmental public body.
-We receive around £330m of annual funding from the Department for Business, Innovation & Skills.
+We receive around £330 million of annual funding from the Department for Business, Innovation & Skills.